Grey parrot: Behaviour and ecology in the wild

+Feeding

-They are mostly frugivorous as most of their diet consists of fruit, nuts, and seeds.
-The species prefers oil palm fruit and they eat flowers and tree bark, as well as insects and snails.
+Grey parrots are mainly frugivorous, with most of their diet consisting of fruit, nuts, and seeds, including oil palm fruit.
+They sometimes also eat flowers and tree bark, as well as insects and snails.
 In the wild, the grey parrot is partly a ground feeder.
-In captivity, they may be fed bird pellets, a variety of fruits such as pear, orange, pomegranate, apple, and banana, and vegetables such as carrot, cooked sweet potato, celery, fresh kale, peas, and green beans.
-They also need a source of calcium.

 Breeding

 Grey parrots are monogamous breeders who nest in tree cavities.
 Each mated pair of parrots needs their own tree for their nest.
 The hen lays three to five eggs, which she incubates for 30 days while being fed by her mate.
 The adults defend their nesting sites.

 Grey parrot chicks require feeding and care from their parents in the nest.
 The parents take care of them until 4–5 weeks after they are fledged.
 Young leave the nest at the age of 12 weeks.
-Little is known about the courtship behavior of this species in the wild.
+Little is known about the courtship behaviour of this species in the wild.
 They weigh 12–14 g at hatching and 372–526 g when they leave their parents.

-Diseases

-Young grey parrots are more commonly infected by psittacine beak and feather disease than adults.
-Infected birds may show symptoms such as loss of appetite, fluffy feathers, sluggishness, and reduced walking abilities due to brittle bones.
-Also, grey parrots are more likely to have rhinitis which is an inflammatory and infectious disease of the nasal cavity.
-Birds may exhibit signs like wheezing, sneezing, nasal snuffling, and swelling or occlusion of the nares.
-Treatment options include gentle debridement and nasal irrigation.